-5.7.1.
-All reservists must have their annual training order(s) published by 30 June each FY unless otherwise directed by AFRC's Financial Management Board.
-(T-1)

-- 5.7.2.
-Individual Reservist request annual training through the Air Reserve Orders Writing System-Reserve.
+- 5.7.1.
+All reservists must have their AT order(s) published by 30 June each FY unless otherwise directed by AFRC's Financial Management Board.
+(T-1) - 5.7.2.
+IRs request AT through the Air Reserve Orders Writing System-Reserve (AROWS-R).
 Final approval is by ARPC's Financial Analysis Division (ARPC/FMA).
-Air Reserve Orders Writing System-Reserve requests input after 31 May have to include justification/explanation for the late request for approval from HQ RIO/CC or a designated representative.
-(T-2) The annual training should conform with the duty hours of the unit involved and be scheduled to maximize productivity (i.e., avoid regularly scheduled (e.g., federal holiday) passes). - 5.7.3.
-If a reservist completes annual training but later in the same year is reassigned to a category A (traditional) unit that would serve as a mobilized unit, and that unit has not yet had its annual training, the applicable AFRC NAF may waive the 15-day FY limitation so the reservist may train with the new unit.
-Annual training, including travel, may not extend from one FY to the next FY. - 5.7.4.
-Direct a reservist to perform annual training prior to the issuance of an Air Reserve Orders Writing System-Reserve order only in unusual circumstances.
-A reservist's Air Force Reserve unit or RIO detachment commander has to give verbal approval prior to performance of annual training without an Air Reserve Orders Writing System-Reserve order.
+AROWS-R requests input after 31 May must include justification/explanation for the late request for approval from HQ RIO/CC or a designated representative.
+(T-2) The AT orders must start at 0001 hours and

+- end at 2400 hours, with reporting time to conform with the duty hours of the unit involved and be scheduled to maximize productivity (i.e., avoid regularly scheduled (e.g., federal holiday) passes). - 5.7.3.
+If a reservist completes AT but later in the same year is reassigned to a category A (traditional) unit that would serve as a mobilized unit, and that unit has not yet had its AT, the applicable AFRC NAF may waive the 15-day FY limitation so the reservist may train with the new unit.
+AT, including travel, may not extend from one FY to the next FY. - 5.7.4.
+Direct a reservist to perform AT prior to the issuance of an AROWS-R order only in unusual circumstances.
+A reservist's AFR unit or RIO detachment commander must give verbal approval prior to performance of AT without an AROWS-R order.
 (T-2) - 5.8.
-School Substitution of annual training.
-Reservists cannot attend formal schools in annual training status.
-(T-2) It is not recommended to substitute other Active Duty for Training for annual training; however, there are circumstances when it may be warranted.
-Substitutions have to be approved in advance.
-To substitute for entire annual training (exclusive of travel days), the Active Duty for Training has to be for the same consecutive length of time or longer than the reservist's annual training requirement.
-Partial annual training substitutions are authorized; however, the remainder of the annual training requirement still has to be performed.
-Approval authority for substitution rests with the HQ RIO/CC, or designated representative, for Individual Reservists; however, for centrally managed Individual Reservists, the applicable detachment commander must obtain concurrence of the applicable AFRC Career Field or MAJCOM Functional Manager.
-For traditional reservists, approval rests with the wing commander or higher.
+School Substitution of AT.
+Reservists cannot attend formal schools in AT status.
+(T-2) It is not recommended to substitute other active duty for training for AT; however, there are circumstances when it may be warranted.
+Substitutions must be approved in advance.
+To substitute an entire AT (exclusive of travel days), the active duty for training must be for the same consecutive length of time or longer than the reservist's AT requirement.
+Partial AT substitutions are authorized; however, the remainder of the AT requirement still must be performed.
+Approval authority for substitution rests with the HQ RIO/CC, or designated representative, for IRs; however, for centrally managed IRs, the applicable detachment commander must obtain concurrence of the applicable AFRC Career Field or MAJCOM Functional Manager.
+For TRs, approval will rest with the wing commander or higher.
 (T-2)

 5.9.
-Air and Space Expeditionary Force Substitution of annual training.
+Air and Space Expeditionary Force Substitution of AT.